Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups: Fluctuations of the rate of escape

 Let us now check that the limit defining $\sigma(\nu,\mu;d)$ in (\ref{eq:sigmanu}) exists.
-First observe that, since $M_n$ is centered, then $\esp^\mu[d(id,Z_n)M_n]=\esp^\mu[(d(id,Z_n)-\esp^\mu[d(id,Z_n)])M_n]$ is the covariance of $d(id,Z_n)$ and $M_n$.
+First observe that, since $M_n$ is centered, then $\esp^\mu[Q_nM_n]=\esp^\mu[(Q_n-\esp^\mu[Q_n])M_n]$ is the covariance of $Q_n$ and $M_n$.

 Let $a\in\R$.
-We define a D.A.C. ${\cal Q}^a:=(Q^a_n:=d(id,Z_n)+aM_n)_{n\in\N^*}$.
-Note that since $\nu$ is bounded and since we are assuming that $\mu$ has a finite second-moment, then ${\cal Q}^a$ has a finite second moment.
-The defect of ${\cal Q}^a$ coincides with the defect of the length D.A.C. and equals see the discussion after Definition \ref{df:dac}.
-Since we are assuming the second-moment deviation inequality for $\mu$, then ${\cal Q}^a$ also satisfies the second-moment deviation inequality in the sense of Definition \ref{df:dac}.
+We define a D.A.C. ${\cal Q}^a:=(Q^a_n:=Q_n+aM_n)_{n\in\N^*}$.
+Note that since $\nu$ is bounded and since we are assuming that $\cal Q$ has a finite second-moment, then ${\cal Q}^a$ has a finite second moment.
+The defect of ${\cal Q}^a$ coincides with the defect of $\cal Q$.
+Since we are assuming the second-moment deviation inequality for $\cal Q$, then ${\cal Q}^a$ also satisfies the second-moment deviation inequality in the sense of Definition \ref{df:dac}.

-A first application of Theorem \ref{theo:existvariance} to the D.A.C. ${\cal Q}^0$ yields the existence of the limit $\lim_n\frac 1 n \var^\mu[d(id,Z_n)]$.
+A first application of Theorem \ref{theo:existvariance} to the D.A.C. ${\cal Q}$ yields the existence of the limit $\lim_n\frac 1 n \var^\mu[Q_n]$.
 It is clear that the limit $\lim_n\frac 1 n \var^\mu[M_n]$ also exists.
-Applying now Theorem \ref{theo:existvariance} to ${\cal Q}^{1/2}$, we deduce the existence of the limit $ \lim_n\frac 1 n \esp^\mu[d(id,Z_n)M_n] =\lim_n \frac 1 n\big(\var^\mu[Q^{1/2}_n]-\frac 1 4 \var^\mu[M_n^2]-\var^\mu[d(id,Z_n)]\big)$.
+Applying now Theorem \ref{theo:existvariance} to ${\cal Q}^{1/2}$, we deduce the existence of the limit $ \lim_n\frac 1 n \esp^\mu[Q_nM_n] =\lim_n \frac 1 n\big(\var^\mu[Q^{1/2}_n]-\frac 1 4 \var^\mu[M_n]-\var^\mu[Q_n]\big)$.

 The rest of the proof of Theorem \ref{theo:diffrate} follows the same strategy as in \cite{kn:hype}.